When you've left school or graduated from university, where do you go to find a creative job?

 It’s a vast, sprawling city with a city centre spliced into sections by canals, flyovers, tunnels and ‘60s architecture, which means finding your way around can often be a little on the tricky side.
 But this also means it is a place sparkling with hidden gems and once you find your feet there’s an exciting underbelly to discover.

 One of the big hitters during the industrial revolution, it was once called the City of a Thousand Trades.
-Artisan jewellers are still thriving, as are various other industries, while the glistening new Bullring shopping centre and plethora of fine dining restaurants has also turned the city centre into a mecca for fashionistas and foodies.
+Artisan jewellers are still thriving, as are various other industries, while the glistening new Bullring shopping centre and a plethora of fine dining restaurants have also turned the city centre into a mecca for fashionistas and foodies.

 Beautiful Cardiff has everything a creative could possibly want from a growing, liveable city.
 It's by the sea.
 It's very friendly.
 And there's an incredible amount of creativity going on everywhere you look.
 The capital and largest city in Wales, it's the 10th largest city in the whole of the UK and is part of the historic county of Glamorgan.